 Huberman stressed that he has no affiliation but that Joovv and KOZE “seem excellent.”

-We investigated these brands and found them to be high-quality.
+We personally investigated these brands and found them to be high-quality.

-However, it was difficult to justify the price compared to similar products on Amazon and other major retailers.
+However, it was difficult to justify the price compared to similar products that are offered more directly from manufacturers.

 If you are particularly interested in getting red light on as much of your skin as possible, check out these options below at varying price points.